PaulOlteanu/36T/README.md

 ## Getting the environment ready

-1. Clone the repository. `git clone https://github.com/PaulOlteanu/Shamrock.git`
+1. Clone the repository. `git clone https://github.com/PaulOlteanu/Shamrok.git`

 2. Get the virtualenv set up.
 This avoids having to install the libraries globally.
 This command will also install the required dependencies `make venv`

 3. Test it.
 These should all pass. `make test`

 4. Create the database.
-This should be a postgresql database, with no password with the name of "Shamrock".
-After installing postgres: `createdb Shamrock`
+This should be a postgresql database, with no password with the name of "Shamrok".
+After installing postgres: `createdb Shamrok`

 5. Apply the schema to the database. `./manage.py db upgrade`